-The file below gives the text of the extracts in Wheelock's Latin Reader from Book 1 of Ab Urbe Condita covering the foundation of Rome, the conflict between the Horatii and the Curiatii, the end of the monarchy and Hannibal and the start of the Second Punic War (currently up to line 105 (pg.
-175) in Wheelock's Livy text).
+The Word files below gives the text of the extracts in Wheelock's Latin Reader from Book 1 of Ab Urbe Condita covering the foundation of Rome, the conflict between the Horatii and the Curiatii, the end of the monarchy and Hannibal and the Second Punic War to the aftermath of the Battle of Cannae (216 B.C.).
 Interlinear glossing in English has been added, together with some notes and illustrations.
-This should be used in conjunction with the notes in the Wheelock volume itself.
+The first file goes up to Hannibal's crossing of the Alps and the second deals with the fighting in Italy.
+They should be used in conjunction with the notes in the Wheelock volume itself.
 The PowerPoint introduces Livy and his account of Hannibal and the Second Punic War.

 The `Comitia Centuriata' (`Centuriate Assembly') which Livy refers to was in origin the Roman army acting as a political body and under the republic was responsible for electing the consuls, praetors and censors as well as possessing some very limited judicial and legislative powers (at least from the 2nd. century B.C. laws were normally enacted by the `Concilium Plebis').
 The centuries of which the Comitia Centuriata was composed separated after the issue for decsion had been anounced into fenced off areas for members to cast individual ballots and the whole century then cast a single vote in the re-convened assembly.
 The centuries were divided into classes on the basis of property qualifications and the system was weighted so that the centuries containing wealthier citizens had more influence.
 The number of centuries was increased and the assembly made slightly more egalitarian in the 3rd century B.C. but under Augustus its powers were transferred to the sentate.
 For further details see https://en.wikipedia.org/wiki/Centuriate_Assembly , Lily Ross Taylor, Roman Voting Assemblies: From the Hannibalic War to the Dictatorship of Caesar(1966) and Andrew Lintott, The Constitution of the Roman Republic(1999).